sketch-hq/sketch-reference-files/README.md

 > A store of automatically generated Sketch file JSON organised by document version and Sketch feature.

+---
+### ☝️ This project has been archived.
+More detailed information on Sketch document data structures can be found in the [Sketch file format specification](https://github.com/sketch-hq/sketch-file-format) and the corresponding [TypeScript types](https://github.com/sketch-hq/sketch-file-format-ts).
+---

 ## Overview

 Sketch documents are stored as ZIP archives containing JSON encoded data.
 The file format was